Article submitted by Gary Wadding, MVI Missions Coordinator

 Yes, mission trips usually have specific goals or projects that are the aim of the trip, but your presence may be just as powerful as any work that the team might be able to do.
 Doors will be opened.
 Friendships will be made for a lifetime.
 You will be blessed as you go to be a blessing.

-Call or email Amber (407-859-7322) and look into possible short-term trips that will suit your interests.
+Call or email MVI Mission Team (407-859-7322) and look into possible short-term trips that will suit your interests.
 MVI has helped thousands of people just like you have a successful journey into the world beyond your own culture in a way that is safe, well planned and life changing.